Battle of Hit (2016): The offensive

 On 19 March, the Iraqi Army recaptured the town of Kabisa, to the west-southwest of Hīt.
 On the same day, ISIL beheaded 5 civilians, considering them to be Iraqi government spies, in front of their families.

-On 20 March 20 ISIL fighters were killed during a battle with Iraqi forces near Hīt.
+On 20 March, at least 20 ISIL fighters were killed during a battle with Iraqi forces near Hīt.

 On 21 March, the Iraqi Army came within 1 kilometer of the eastern outskirts of Hīt.
 On the same day, Iraqi forces paused offensive operations, to give the remaining civilians in the district time to flee.

 On 22 March, at least 10,000 residents of Hīt abandoned the city, with another estimated 25,000 still left inside it.

 Between 25–30 March, the US-led Coalition, launched 17 airstrikes against ISIL positions, in and around Hīt.